90% of the current job market is candidate-driven, which means employers need to work harder to attract quality talent

 First Impressions: First impressions count, especially in the world of employment.
 To keep the new hire from spending their first day filling out pages of forms, ask them to fill out the papers before they arrive.
 Also, provide tips on places to eat and information on transit and parking.
 Have their desk prepared, computer set up with their details, and place one or two fun items on their desk.
 Make them feel welcome and valued.

 Mentorship counts: Designate a mentor to your new hire, whether that be a fellow colleague or manager.
-The mentor should become a resource to empower the employee and help them reach goals that will lead to advancement within the company since worries about career advancement is the top reason people leave their jobs.
+The mentor should become a resource to empower the employee and help them reach goals that will lead to advancement within the company since worries about career advancement are the top reasons people leave their jobs.
 The mentor should also sit down with the new hire at the start of his/her employment and set out personal goals and objectives that relate directly to their daily job.
 This will give the new hire a feeling of purpose and the drive to start working towards goals instantly.

 Set a schedule: Give the new employee a 2-3-week schedule of shadowing opportunities, training, meetings with important company members, and one-on-ones.
 Additionally, plan a calendar of training and development for the next three months.
 This way, they will instantly get the opportunity to learn more about the company culture, fellow staff members, and explore more what their daily job will entail.

 Provide feedback: It’s so important to provide feedback and praise to new employees.
 Use their goal and objective plan to mark off achievements and milestones.
 The more you recognise your employees’ specific contributions to the team, the more irreplaceable they’ll feel.

 Hopefully, these tips and tricks will help strengthen your Employee Value Proposition, employer branding strategy and retention rates.
 By putting a big focus on these employer brand and EVP initiatives, you’re sure to win the fight for talent.